 One of our favorite cities in the world is Bruges (or Brugge as it’s known in Flemish).
 Now a UNESCO World Heritage site, Bruges was once a bustling and wealthy city in the Middle Ages.
 Its wealth was built upon its skill and trade in weaving.
 After its access to the North Sea – the Zwin – started silting in the 1500s, Bruges began a slow decline and became a forgotten city – ‘Bruges-la-Morte’ or ‘Bruges-the-dead’.
 Progress (and warfare) passed it by and as a result its medieval town centre remained intact in its wealthy glory for us to enjoy and admire today.
-There are many things to do in Bruges for families.
+Bruges with kids is like visiting a real-life medieval Disneyland.

 People do come in droves to marvel and experience the beauty of Bruges.
 The Flemish architecture, canals, well-preserved buildings and artworks, museums, and the lovely scale of the city make it unique in Belgium and in Europe.
 As a result of the explosion in tourism in Bruges, there is no shortage of chocolate and lace shops, cheap t-shirts and souvenirs.
 The throngs of tourists taking in the tours and caleche rides can be off-putting if you’re trying to actually get a feel for the city itself.

 But don’t despair, the beauty of Bruges makes a visit completely worth it.
-Follow this list of six things to do in Bruges for families, and you’ll fall in love with the city too.
+Follow this list of the top 6 things to do in Bruges in Belgium for families, and you’ll fall in love with the city too.

 1. The Belfort (Belfry Tower)